AgriDiet Research Project - UCC Home Page

-AgriDiet is a 3-year project to improve our understanding of the linkages between agriculture and nutrition in Ethiopia and Tanzania.
+AgriDiet was a 3-year project to improve our understanding of the linkages between agriculture and nutrition in Ethiopia and Tanzania.
 Our research is focussed on the most vulnerable people in food-insecure rural communities, especially women and infants.

-We are conducting research on how agriculture affects the nutrition of vulnerable people from various perspectives; how national policies and programmes are targeted and implemented, how regional and local agricultural systems and value chains influence nutrition and how agriculture affects the nutritional outcomes of households and individuals in selected food-insecure sites.
+We conducted research on how agriculture affects the nutrition of vulnerable people from various perspectives; how national policies and programmes are targeted and implemented, how regional and local agricultural systems and value chains influence nutrition and how agriculture affects the nutritional outcomes of households and individuals in selected food-insecure sites.

-The project involves detailed household surveys in Ethiopia and Tanzania by six PhD researchers, three from Ethiopia supervised by UCC and three from Tanzania supervised by UCD.
+The project involved detailed household surveys in Ethiopia and Tanzania by six PhD researchers, three from Ethiopia supervised by UCC and three from Tanzania supervised by UCD.
 The research teams in both countries involve both agricultural / rural development specialists and nutritionists.